kitctf/www/about.md

 You are probably here because you want to hack with us.

 Sure, come by our weekly in-person meetings or join us for a CTF on the weekend.
 We meet every Thursday in the computer science main building [50.34](https://www.kit.edu/campusplan/) in room -120 (sometimes alternatively in room -118).
-Details to upcoming meetings and CTFs are communicated in our Slack.
+Details to upcoming meetings and CTFs are communicated in our Mattermost.
 You can join by introducing yourself at [team@kitctf.de](mailto:team@kitctf.de).

 ## Why play CTFs?